 and in pdf format.

-It is also available from CTAN at http://ctan.org/pkg/latexmk/,
+Latexmk is also available at

 and is/will be in the TeXLive and MiKTeX distributions.